Leveling Up

 Aareena received her master’s in solid state physics from the University of Mumbai, India, and holds bachelor’s degrees in physics and education.
 Prior to coming to the United States, Aareena taught in an international school in China.
 Aareena’s experience includes teaching the Cambridge International Examination (CIE) in addition to the International Baccalaureate (IB) curriculum.
 Prior to joining BRYC, Aareena taught at the Baton Rouge International School.
 Her passions include traveling, meeting new people, and trying new cuisines.
 In January 2022, Aareena and her husband joyfully welcomed son Baizhan to their family.

-Dr. Christi Hunter-Brown (she/her)
+Christi Hunter-Brown

 Christi began her BRYC journey as a volunteer mentor in fall 2017, and she joined the team in 2019 to provide formal counseling services to BRYC Fellows and College Fellows.
 Christi is a highly effective counselor who has done a great deal at BRYC to eliminate stigmas, making therapy a resource that more and more students and parents/guardians are utilizing.
 Christi has also helped build systems and contributed to grants to expand BRYC’s mental health services capacity.